 The Löwchen can weigh 18 pounds and stands tall at 14 inches.
 Having this dog as a pet is very enjoyable.
 The dog is small, so it makes an excellent travel companion.
 This breed is humble, loyal, and affectionate.

-If you are allergic to dogs, then this may be the ideal breed for you, as they are known to be hypoallergenic.
-Being so small, these dogs are also known to adapt well to apartment living.
+If you are allergic to dogs, this may be the ideal breed for you, as they are hypoallergenic.
+Being so small, these dogs also adapt well to apartment living.